Texts, articles and reviews with label: 'reason'.

 Rationality in science and theology

 summaryIs there any rational connection between science and theology?
 Theology used to be understood as the queen of the sciences.
-With the awakening of positivist attacks on the meaning of religious language and the positivist conviction that science is the model of all rationality, the claims of theology have been muted.
-Many theologians and believers have accepted with relief the olive branch offered by some scientists who suggest that every discipline is about completely different aspects of life.
+With the awakening of positivist attacks on the meaning of religious language and the positivist conviction that science is the model all rationality, the claims of theology have been muted.
+Many theologians and believers have accepted with relief the olive branch offered by some scientists who suggest that every discipline has as its object completely different aspects of life.
 This article responds to the radical separation of objects and methods between the two disciplines.

 Author: Roger Trigg

-Author: José Ángel Lombo y José Manuel Giménez Amaya
+Author: José Ángel Lombo and José Manuel Giménez Amaya

 The limits of scientific language

 summarySince its systematic birth in the 17th century, modern science has become a source of perplexities.
 Kepler and Galileo were convinced that nature is like a book written in mathematical language.
-But the establishment of the new physics rightly led to doubts that it could be properly understood in this way: how to explain that highly abstract and sophisticated theoretical constructs could be successfully applied in the real world?
+But the consolidation of the new physics rightly led to doubts that it could be adequately understood in this way: how to explain that highly abstract and sophisticated theoretical constructs could be successfully applied to the real world?
 This question became a source of questions that persist to this day.

 Author: Mariano Artigas